toshikurauchi/pythonds/_sources/OrdenacaoBusca/TheQuickSort.rst

 .. figure:: Figures/firstsplit.png
    :align: center

-   Figure 12: The First Pivot Value for a Quick Sort
+   Figura 12: O Primeiro Pivô do Quick Sort

+O particionamento começa

 Partitioning begins by locating two position markers—let’s call them ``leftmark`` and ``rightmark``—at the beginning and end of the remaining